johnmoxon/johnmoxon.github.io/_posts/2021-02-12-tracking-my-own-product-journey-part-1.md

 ## But I'm too busy!

 Suck it!
 I'm not going to go into life challenges.
-I have those, and so does everyone else who does not have the luxury of not having to work.
-This is about choices and its all too easy to make the easy choice, to sit on the sofa eating dinner watching Netflix.
+I have those, we all do.
+Finding time to improve my self, to learn and do something different is about choices.
+It's very easy to make the easy choice, to sit on the sofa eating dinner watching Netflix.
 I will do that from time to time, I like doing that, but I will make time to do this.

 5am starts, sounds horrendous, and I have failed before, so I need to start making this happen.